Program Type: Online Course

 Requirements & Recommendations:

-Rukmini Chaitanya is a senior staff member of the Sivananda Ashram Yoga Retreat Bahamas.
-She is also the personal assistant to Swami Swaroopananda, the Acharya, or spiritual director of the Ashram.
-She is a knowledgeable and experienced teacher and practitioner of yoga and Vedanta.
-She teaches courses online and at the ashram on a variety of topics including yoga, meditation, positive thinking, and scriptures of yoga and Vedanta.
-She regularly teaches the Bhagavad Gita during the Sivananda Yoga Teacher training as well as other advanced courses on the Bhagavad Gita, scriptures and yoga philosophy.
+Rukmini Chaitanya is a senior staff member of the Sivananda Ashram Yoga Retreat Bahamas, and the personal assistant to Swami Swaroopananda, the Acharya, or spiritual director of the Ashram.
+She regularly teaches the Bhagavad Gita during the Sivananda Yoga Teacher training as well as other courses on the Bhagavad Gita, Vedanta, positive thinking, meditation, and yoga philosophy.

 Rukmini Chaitanya is known for her enthusiastic and inspiring teaching style as well as for her devotion to the lineage and the scriptures.
-She is also known for her dedication to each of her students and her desire to share knowledge with them.
+She is dedicated to each of her students and has an innate desire to share knowledge with them.
 She brings a great deal of clarity to every topic and is highly appreciated for her capacity to unfold complicated topics and present them in a coherent and pure way.